Hootsuite Review & Hootsuite Alternatives

 Sprout Social offers a much better Pinterest integration with decent analytics.
 Agorapulse doesn’t currently integrate with Pinterest.

-But if you are really wanting to manage your Pinterest channel effectively then the best tool I’ve found is Tailwind.
+But if you really want to manage your Pinterest channel effectively, then the best tool I’ve found is Tailwind.

 Tailwind offers powerful analytics, interval scheduling (to stagger publishing to multiple boards), SmartLoop to repeat evergreen content and much more.

 One of the big time savers in using a social media management tool is working through all your social mentions, comments and messages efficiently.

 Being able to see new comments in the dashboard and either replying or delegating to another team member - or just archiving.

 On Facebook, you may need to hide or delete comments that are offensive or libellous or just plain negative.
 Choosing a tool that does these things may be essential for you to.